General Structure and Ownership

 Additional national or local permits may be required to construct or operate an electricity generation facility depending on its location.

-The Expropriation of Land Act (Act No 219 of 1951, as amended; note the URL shows the Act as of 2017) empowers an operator of electricity business under the Electricity Business Act to expropriate a piece of land for its business in exchange for paying just compensation to the land right-holder, following the procedures set out in the Electricity Business Act.
+The Expropriation of Land Act (Act No 219 of 1951, as amended) empowers an operator of electricity business under the Electricity Business Act to expropriate a piece of land for its business in exchange for paying just compensation to the land right-holder, following the procedures set out in the Electricity Business Act.